 - Desk research skills into business and management issues, either individually or as part of a team for projects/dissertations/presentations

 - Interpersonal skills of effective listening, negotiating, persuasion, considering alternative perspectives

 - Problem solving skills, such as identifying, formulating and solving business problems at a strategic level

-- Effective communication skills utilizing a range of media which are widely used in business
+- Effective communication skills utilising a range of media which are widely used in business

 - Self-reflection and criticality including self-awareness, openness and sensitivity to diversity in terms of people, cultures, business and management issues

 - Self-management skills in terms of time, planning, self-starting and independent learning

 - The ability to present and defend complex arguments based on multidisciplinary analysis and multiple kinds of evidence

 - apply collaboration skills in multicultural teams.